Ryan1729/snowclones/LLL.md

 The fourth byte is the version number.
 That is, a value of zero, (all bits zero) corresponds to version 0.
 In contrast a version of 48 would corrspond to version 48, given that 49 different versions are deemed necessary.
-(Note that 48 is the value of the ASCII value of the numeral "0" is 48.)
+(Note that 48 is the ASCII value of the numeral "0".)

 ## Block Format (Version 0)